sx-bet/sx-bet-api-docs/source/includes/_metadata.md

 curl --location --request GET 'https://api.sx.bet/metadata'
 ```

-> The above command returns JSON structured like this
+> The above command returns JSON structured like this (this just a sample, visit the link for upto date info)

 ```json
 {